metakunal/Table-Tennis-Pong-Game/README.md

 # Table-Tennis-Pong-Game
-Here I have create a Pong Game using HTML, CSS and JS.
+Here I have created a Pong Game using HTML, CSS and JS.